jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 Introduction
 ============

-REST[@rest pp. 407–416] uses HTTP much as it was originally intended with the exception that its scope is expanded to include the transfer of data resources as well as hypertext documents.
-Whereas the rival technology SOAP [@soap] largely disregards HTTP's principled design by using the protocol as a widely-supported transport on top of which an additional semantic layer may be bootstrapped, REST adopts all of HTTP's core semantics.
+REST [@rest] is the use of HTTP much as it was originally intended but with an extended scope to include the transfer of data resources as well as hypertext documents.
+Whereas the rival technology SOAP [@soap] largely disregards HTTP's principled design by adopting the protocol as a transport for bootstrapping its own semantics, REST adopts all of HTTP's core phrasing.
 This includes the HTTP methods for fetching, creating and modifying resources: GET, POST, PUT, PATCH, DELETE, and the locating of resources using URLs.
-Under HTTP's original design hierarchical URLs are used to locate documents without reference to the services which produce it even where the content is dynamically generated.
-REST continues this by likewise locating data resources, not data services, using URLs.
+Under HTTP's original design hierarchical URLs are used to locate documents without reference to the services which produce them.
+REST advances this same naming strategy by likewise using URLs to locate data resources, not services.
 As with HTTP, REST is stateless and therefore cacheable, allowing large-scale content distribution networks to be built.
-HTTP's inbuilt headers for content type, language negotiation and resource expiry continue to function according to the originally intended meanings [@headers] allowing REST to work with existing HTTP intermediaries such as load balancing proxies, gateways, and caches.
+Because HTTP's inbuilt headers for content type, language negotiation, and resource expiry are used according to the originally intended meanings [@headers], existing HTTP intermediaries such as load balancing proxies, gateways, and caches need make no special accommodation for REST resources.

 Despite REST adopting the mechanisms and semantics of HTTP, whereas documents are often interpreted in a streaming fashion, to date REST